gitVimaco/yaus/README.md

 A checksum character has been added to avoid direct iteration of the URL space.

 If the shortening of an existing URL is done, a new code is generated:
  - performance is increased when shortening
  - future features: 2 users may shorten same URL and keep track of their own link

 Expected future features:
  - Keep track of visited short links to grab some stats
  - Cache last generated and most visited URLs
  - User account: view stats
+ - Copy short URL to clipboard